hpoleselo/lidar_obstacle_avoidance/reference/downsampling/README.md

 ## Running in Python

-In Python instead of PCL, we make use of Open3D:
+In Python instead of PCL, we make use of Open3D, though it's possible to use PCL within python (pcl-ros):

 ` $ pip install open3d `